 When a care manager conducts a needs assessment with the senior, he or she should ask questions about the individual's ability to perform activities of daily living, such as bathing, dressing and eating.
 The individual's mental status should be assessed to determine if their are issues such as dementia.
 Other information needed includes support systems that may already be in place and whether the individual is able to live independently, with minimal support, or needs 24-hour supervision.
 Conducting a thorough assessment will require that the care manager speak with or observe the client, talk with the family, health care professionals or others who can provide relevant information that might impact the senior care management plan.

 Writing Goals and Objectives

 The purpose of the plan is to help the older person have the best quality of life possible.
 Goals and objectives should be SMART which means specific, measurable, attainable, realistic and timely.
-Encouraging the older adult to spend more time out of bed, the objective is specific -- the adult will sit up -- and measurable -- for two hours -- unless the adult has some physical difficulty, the objective is attainable, since it will be accomplished over time.
+If you're encouraging the older adult to spend more time out of bed, for example, the objective is specific -- the adult will sit up -- and measurable -- for two hours -- and unless the adult has some physical difficulty the objective is attainable.
 The individual will sit up for brief periods until the objective is reached.
 It is realistic, since the adult is not required to sit up all day, but will gradually reach two hours, and it is timely -- within three months.

 When writing senior care management goals and objectives, the care manager, client and others involved should meet periodically to evaluate the plan to determine if the goals and objectives are being achieved.
 Goals and objectives can be revised or deleted as needed.